CookieCat45/Risk-Fortress-2/docs/map configs.md

 }
 ```

+- `spawn_conditions`: A delimited string that specifies a list of conditions to give to the bot.
+The syntax is `"cond = duration ; cond = duration"`
+Example usage: `"spawn_conditions" "16 = 20.0"` - This will give the bot 20 seconds of minicrits after it spawns. -1.0 can be used for infinite duration.

 - `full_rage`: Forces the bot to spawn with a full rage meter, for weapons such as banners.
 Defaults to 0.

 - `no_bleeding`: Prevents the bot from generating blood particles when it takes damage.
 Defaults to 1.